YumcoderCom/YumcoderCom/README.md

 ---

 ### Favorite Collaboration
-- 👯 I’m looking to collaborate on developent of blockchain or social network projects with Rust, Golang, Reactjs or Flutter
+- 👯 I’m looking to collaborate on development of blockchain or social network projects with Rust, Golang, Reactjs or Flutter

 ---
 ### Contact: